 It is the responsibility of the potential member to provide her own place to stay for recruitment.
 Panhellenic will not provide or assign anyone a place to stay.
 If you will be living in University Housing, you may move in at the time set by University Housing.
 University Housing will contact you with your room assignments over the summer.
 If you have any questions, you should visit the University Housing website.

 If you are living off campus, you should contact your rental agent to arrange to arrive early, if possible.
 Some apartment complexes do not accommodate early move-ins for recruitment, so ask about that before you sign a lease.
 You may choose to stay in a hotel or with a friend.
 You will need to make arrangements to be in town beginning the day before recruitment parties begin.

 If you’re going to live on campus, check out a few ways to make the most of your residence hall space here!

 Living as a first-year sorority member:

 Each Panhellenic sorority has a hall in a residence hall in The Village, Auburn University’s newest student housing.
-As a potential new member, you may not request to live on any of these halls because they are filled by the members of the sorority.
+As a potential new member, you may not request to live on any of these halls because the members of the sorority fill them.
 You may stay wherever you have planned to live.
 The place that you live (whether on campus or off) will not affect the sorority you join.
-In fact, the sororities won’t even have access to your address until after bid distribution.
-As a first year member, you will not be asked to move from your place of residence into the residence hall at any time during your first year.
-However, spaces often open up on a sorority’s hall during Christmas break and first year members may be offered the opportunity to move up onto the hall for the remainder of the year.
+As a first-year member, you will not be asked to move from your place of residence into the residence hall at any time during your first year.
+However, spaces often open up on a sorority’s hall during the year and first-year members may be offered the opportunity to move up onto the hall for the remainder of the year.
 While this may appear as an option, it will not be a requirement for your first year.

 Housing after your first year: